 Posts You'll Love:

 1. First, cleanse by massaging an oil or a balm (starting on a dry face), which will dissolve and melt SPF, makeup, and dirt.
-Oil attracts oil so it binds with sebum, grime and makeup most effectively – sometimes you can even feel sebum plugs being pushed out of pores.
+Oil attracts oil so it binds with sebum, grime and makeup most effectively – sometimes you can even feel sebum plugs being pushed out of your pores.
 Massage for at least one minute!
 We’re obsessed with the WISHFUL Clean Genie Cleansing Butter, $35, which is one of the most gentle but powerful cleansing balms we’ve ever used.

 2. The second step is to use a cleanser that works for your skin type, and of course, how your skin feels that day (which is why it’s worth having two).
 If the weather’s getting cooler or you’ve used too much retinol and your skin is feeling drier, you may want to alternate evenings that you use an AHA (exfoliating) or foaming cleanser, with something gentle like a hydrating gel, milk or cream cleanser.
 Aim to wash your face for at least 60 seconds, that way the formula can penetrate pores before it’s washed away.